fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 In this exercise, we will tokenize the words in a given sentence with the help of the **NLTK** library.
-Follow these steps to implement this exercise using the sentence, \"I am reading NLP Fundamentals.\"
+Follow these steps to implement this exercise using the sentence, \"I am reading NLP Concepts.\"

 1. Open a Jupyter Notebook.